Hard Habit to Break

+In a 2024 interview Vinnie Colaiuta asked song producer David Foster, "What were some of the most memorable things that you've done, production-wise, that you're really, really proud of?"
+Foster responded that "Hard Habit to Break" was, in his opinion, "The most perfect record, or close to perfect, that I produced."

 "Hard Habit to Break" was nominated for four Grammy Awards: Foster and Jeremy Lubbock won the award for Best Instrumental Arrangement Accompanying Vocal(s); Chicago were nominated for the song in the categories Record of the Year and Best Pop Performance by a Duo or Group with Vocal; and Cetera and Foster were nominated for Best Vocal Arrangement for Two or More Voices.
 Songwriters Kipner and Parker won an ASCAP award in 1986 for most-performed song.

 The song's title was used as the slogan for Demon Dogs, a hot dog stand owned by the band's manager Peter Schivarelli which was located in the area of DePaul University's Lincoln Park campus.

-Critical reception

-In 2020, music reviewer Perplexio on the website Something Else! labeled "Hard Habit to Break" a "pop masterpiece" and gave it a rating of a "perfect 10", calling the pairing of the voices of Cetera and Champlin "lightning-in-a-bottle vocal chemistry."